1 min read

 The Uber Health BAA covers the use and disclosure of protected health information (PHI), stating, "Uber Health may receive, create, transmit, or maintain certain personal data about individuals who are provided transportation services through Company’s utilization of the Health Products, and such data might include PHI subject to HIPAA; and, the parties agree that the purpose of this BAA is to satisfy the standards and requirements of HIPAA, if and to the extent applicable, with regard to any PHI that Uber Health may create, receive, transmit, or maintain from or on Company’s behalf.

-Uber Health signs a BAA, and as a result, is HIPAA compliant.
+Uber Health signs a BAA and is therefore HIPAA compliant.

 Learn more: HIPAA Compliant Email: The Definitive Guide